top of page

 Explore Arran's beautiful coastline and enjoy the serene waters around the island.

 Arran Active in Brodick provide paddleboard and kayak rentals.
 For guided sea kayaking adventures, Otters Tail Adventures offers tours suitable for all skill levels, showcasing Arran’s marine wildlife and dramatic coastal views.
+Kayak Arran also offer full and half day sea kayak tours of the Isle of Arran coast.

 Diving